 The best thing that people should understand is that credit is a marathon rather than a sprint, said Schulz.
 “Pay your bills on time every time, keep your balances low and don’t apply for too much credit too often and you’ll be fine.”

-*The information related to the Starwood Preferred Guest® Luxury Card from American Express has been independently collected by CompareCards and has not been reviewed or provided by the issuer of this card prior to publication.
+The information related to Citi Simplicity® Card - No Late Fees Ever have been independently collected by CompareCards and have not been reviewed or provided by the issuer of this card prior to publication.
 Terms apply to American Express credit card offers.
 See americanexpress.com for more information.
-These offers and/or promotions may have since changed, expired, or are no longer available.